x509ghost/x509ghost-drop/tasks/task-02/brief.md

-> *A mirror only tells the truth when you face it correctly.*
+> *"A mirror only tells the truth when you face it correctly."*
 > *-x509gost*